codr7/swifties-repl/README.md

 ### intro
 This projects aims to demonstrate how to implement a custom Lisp with REPL using [Swifties](https://github.com/codr7/swifties).

-### quirks
-- The stack is directly exposed to user code, just like in Forth.
-- Primitives, Macros and Functions are called on reference with no arguments outside of call forms.
-- Parens are used for calls only, brackets for lists of things.
-- There's no syntax yet for automagically binding function arguments, think Perl until recently.

 ```
 Swifties v1